daffainfo/ctf-writeup/Security Fest CTF 2023/README.md

 # Security Fest CTF 2023
 CTF writeup for Security Fest CTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 6th place out of 272 teams
+I took part in this CTF competition with the TCP1P team and secured the 6th place out of 272 teams

 Thanks to the TCP1P team especially @dimasma0305 and @yuuna